Experimental Pathology

 Special Requirements for the Ph.D.
 Degree

-Teaching requirements In accordance with the BBS program, Ph.D. students are expected to participate in two terms (or the equivalent) as a Teaching Fellow.
+Teaching Requirements In accordance with the BBS program, Ph.D. students are expected to participate in two terms (or the equivalent) as a Teaching Fellow.
 Teaching assignments in fulfillment of the requirement must be approved in advance by the DGS.
-Pathology Students do not teach in Year 1 & 2 unless special circumstance and approved by the Director of Graduate Studies.
+Pathology students do not teach in year one and two unless special circumstance and approved by the Director of Graduate Studies.

 The qualifying examination committee, consisting of three faculty members, will be chosen to examine the student.
 At least two of the committee members must have appointment in the Department of Pathology (one primary required).
 The thesis adviser is not on the exam committee.
 The membership of the committee must be approved by the DGS.
 The student will read with two committee members.
 The faculty member who assisted the student during the proposal writing period will serve as the third person on the committee.
 At the oral exam, one member of the committee will be selected as the chairperson responsible for documenting the results of the exam for submission to the DGS.
 Members of the exam committee should have expertise in areas chosen for reading.